 To avoid contaminated sprouts in a jar, it’s recommended to blanch them before using them.
 Simply place the sprouts in a sieve and immerse the sieve for half a minute in a pot of boiling water.
 Then rinse the sprouts in cold water before adding them to your dish!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Sprossen ziehen: So gelingt es** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Sprossen ziehen: So gelingt es** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?